 How to Apply for a Personal Loan to Cover an Overdraft

 If you find that you need a loan to make ends meet after an overdraft, you can usually apply for a personal loan with your bank or another financial institution.
 Lenders may require information about your credit history and credit score in addition to a relationship history with the bank or financial institution.
 Once you have an approval, a personal loan can help put money in your account so you can pay off an overdraft and any applicable fees.
-An overdraft loan can help you put money in your account after an overdraw and possibly avoid incurring more penalties by preventing your account from staying in the red over a longer time period.
-After you cover the overdraft and settle your account, it’s time to set up a repayment plan.
+An overdraft loan can help you put money in your account after an overdraft and possibly avoid incurring more penalties by preventing your account from staying negative over a longer time period.
+After you cover the overdraft and settle your account, it’s time to set up a repayment plan on the loan.

 How to Repay a Personal Loan

 When repaying a personal loan, you may have the option to set up weekly or monthly payments, or you can pay off the amount in a lump sum of money.
 Banks and financial institutions have different repayment options and requirements depending on your loan amount, interest rates, and other factors.
 Check with your lender upon applying for a personal loan about finance charges, repayment loan options and expectations.

 Advantages and Disadvantages of Bank and Personal Loans

 Bank loans are a way for you to quickly access money to cover an unexpected financial emergency or accidental overdraft.
 They can help you cover costs in a timely manner and help ensure your account has enough funds to avoid fees.
 However, bank loans can come with their own fees, interest rates, and conditions.
 Paying back a loan could mean added strain on your weekly or monthly budget, which may necessitate cutbacks or adjustments in your financial planning.
 If you are unable to pay back your loan on time, it can have a negative affect on your credit and may inhibit your ability to get approval for overdraft coverage or loans in the future.